-Pecorino Toscano, adored for its delicately sweet flavor.
+Since the 15th century, they have made Pecorino Toscano throughout Tuscany, adored for its delicately sweet flavor.
 Today, many subregions of Tuscany also have their local spin on Pecorino, such as Pecorino di Pienza and Pecorino Senese.

 Crostini di fegatini is another flavorful antipasto exemplifying the cucina povera tradition.
 These crostini are topped with pate made from chicken liver, celery, carrot, onion, garlic, white wine, chicken broth, and anchovies.
 Also known as crostini neri, they were traditionally made to utilize stale bread.

 Many Tuscan recipes were created to repurpose stale old bread within the no-waste philosophy of cucina povera.
 For example, Ribollita is a comfort food classic made using a sofrito of celery, carrots, onion, cannellini beans, and extra virgin olive oil.
 The soup is thickened with cubes of old bread and is often savored over a few days.
 Hence its name, which translates to “reboiled.”